Skip to content

 Option I: Create a Source Datastore with a new Connection

-If the toggle for Use an existing connection is turned off, then this will prompt you to add and configure the source datastore from scratch without using existing connection details.
+If the toggle for Add new connection is turned on, then this will prompt you to add and configure the source datastore from scratch without using existing connection details.

 Step 1: Select the Databricks connector from the dropdown list and add connection details such as host, HTTP path, database, and personal access token.